Daniel-KM/Omeka-S-module-Cartography/README.md

 The module allows to annotate standard images and georeferenced maps.
 - To annotate a still image, simply upload it as media.
-- To annotate a georeferenced image, the [wms] url should be set as URI in `dcterms:spatial`, for example: `https://mapwarper.net/maps/wms/14068` with label `Us and territories`.
+- To annotate a georeferenced image, the [wms] url should be set as URI in `dcterms:spatial`, for example: `https://mapwarper.net/maps/wms/12428` with label `London Hogenberg 1572`.
 There can be multiple [wms] layers, for example you can add the `Roads to Santiago de Compostela in Spain` too with the url `https://www.ign.es/wms-inspire/camino-santiago?layers=PS.ProtectedSite`.